Workforce Education and Development

 The program of study is individually tailored based upon the student's background, interests, and career goals.
 Program graduates are employed in career and technical education at the secondary and postsecondary levels and in training positions in such fields as aviation management, business, automotive technology, family and consumer science, industrial management and applied engineering, agricultural education, and career development.
 In business environments, graduates work in employee/industrial/management training, health care administration, and human resource environments.
 Graduates also work in various levels of government in such fields as education, military service, and personnel training.

-Advanced studies leading to the Doctor of Philosophy degree in education with a concentration in workforce education and development is offered through the Department of Workforce Education and Development.
+Advanced studies leading to the Doctor of Philosophy degree in education with a concentration in workforce education and development is offered through the Workforce Education and Development program.
 The concentration is a broad, general leadership and professional development degree that serves professionals having knowledge, experience, and interests in the fields of: (a) career and technical education; (b) career education; and (c) employment and training, or related fields.

-Persons seeking admission to the program must meet all requirements for admission established by: (a) the Graduate School of the University; (b) the College of Education and Human Services; and (c) the Department of Workforce Education and Development.
+Persons seeking admission to the program must meet all requirements for admission established by: (a) the Graduate School of the University; (b) the School of Education; and (c) the Workforce Education and Development program.
 It is required that applicants possess a background of academic and professional experience which will provide a basis for advanced study and research.
 More specifically, the program is designed for individuals with a background in teaching, program administration, or training and development.
-Admission to the concentration is determined by a vote of the graduate faculty of the Department of Workforce Education and Development.
-The Department of Workforce Education and Development will only accept fall admissions applications for the doctoral program.
+Admission to the concentration is determined by a vote of the graduate faculty of the Workforce Education and Development program.
+The Ph.D. in Education - Workforce Education and Development program will only accept fall admissions applications for the doctoral program.

-The program of study consists of 64 hours beyond the master's degree and includes a 6-hour professional seminar sequence in the College of Education and Human Services, at least 9 hours of approved research tools, a 15-hour departmental core, 10 hours of supportive studies, and 24 hours of dissertation credit.
+The program of study consists of 64 credit hours beyond the master's degree and includes a 6-credit hour professional seminar sequence in the School of Education, at least 9 credit hours of approved research tools, a 15 credit hour program core, 10 credit hours of supportive studies, and 24 credit hours of dissertation.